Ram Lab

 - Two new MSc students in the lab: Welcome Stav, and Nadav!

-- Congratulations to Saar for successfuly defending his MSc thesis, titled "Cultural Evolutionary Dynamics with Success and Influence Bias".
+Congratulations to Saar on successfully defending his MSc thesis, "Cultural Evolutionary Dynamics with Success and Influence Bias."

 - We received a BSF grant together with David Gresham from NYU!
 The grant topics is Integrated experimental and simulation-based inference to study copy number variation in evolution.

 - New paper is out in PLOS Biology!
-We infered rate and effect of CNV in yeast using neural networks and simulations.
+We inferred the rate and effect of CNV in yeast using neural networks and simulations.
 A collaboration with the Gresham lab at New York University, led by Grace Avecilla.

 - Congratulations to Joshua Caleb Mcdonald for being selected as a Zuckerman postdoctoral scholar!
 Josh will formally join our lab next week.